BabylonJS/Documentation/content/How_To/Importer/Load_From_Any_File_Type.md

 });
 ```

-See an example here: <Playground id="#JUKXQD" title="Import Mesh" description="Simple example showing how to import an object into your scene." image="/img/playgroundsAndNMEs/divingDeeperFileImport4.jpg"/>
+See an example here: <Playground id="#JUKXQD" title="Import Mesh" description="Simple example showing how to import an object into your scene." image="/img/playgroundsAndNMEs/divingDeeperFileImport4.jpg" isMain={true} category="Import"/>

 ## SceneLoader.LoadAssetContainer